okteto/blog-proposals/using-gh-actions-and-okteto-cloud-to-preview-pr-changes.md

 ### Steps

 In our `preview` job, we have five tasks to be executed.

-The first task checks out the repository using the `actions/checkout@master` actions, so that the repository is accessible by the entire workflow.
+1. `checkout`: This step checks out the repository using the `actions/checkout@master` actions, so that the repository is accessible by the entire workflow.

-The second task logs in into your Okteto account as a prerequisite to creating a new namespace where the preview environment will be deployed.
+2. `Login`: The step logs in into your Okteto account as a prerequisite to creating a new namespace where the preview environment will be deployed.
 This task makes use of` secrets.OKTETO_TOKEN`,  which holds the value of your Okteto token.
 You'll learn how to create the secret in the next section.

-The third task creates a new namespace using the `okteto/create-namespace@master` action and the fourth task, uses the action `okteto/deploy-stack@master` to deploy the application using the okteto stack file.
+3. `Create Namespace`: This step creates a new namespace using the `okteto/create-namespace@master` action.
+4. `Deploy Application`: This step uses the action `okteto/deploy-stack@master` to deploy the application using the okteto stack file.
 Once again, we have witnessed the adaptability of Okteto stacks.

-The last task adds a comment on the pull request discussion indicating a link to the deployed application.
+5. `add comment to PR`: This step adds a comment on the pull request discussion indicating a link to the deployed application.
 It makes use of the `unsplash/comment-on-pr@master` action.

 ### Adding Your Okteto Token To GitHub